 Dynamic weather maps (new)

 meteoblue dynamic weather maps (webmaps) provide an instant overview of the weather situation over entire regions, countries, continents and the world.
 On these maps, you can see one or several variables displayed for different periods of time.
 The dynamic weather maps (new) are initially available for 1 to 7 days forecast and for some observations and measurements.
 The maps are mainly based on one of the NEMS models.
+This product gives a spatial overview of the weather, based on raw weather model data.
+It may differ from localized forecast that include downscaling and localized fog models.
 Some weather variables like precipitation are based on a consensus of many different models.
 You can check all the models used at a particular point when going to the multimodel forecast.

 Navigation and legend

 The maps are available worldwide, with the size and resolution depending on the desired area, variable, time and model resolution.
 A box on the top right of the map shows the time of the map currently displayed, and the spatial resolution of the displayed model run (e.g. 12km).
 (Nr.
 1)

 To navigate within the map, you can simply drag & drop as well as zoom in and out with the provided buttons (see picture on the right above).
 (Nr.
 2)

 To navigate in time, use the timeline at the bottom of the map or skip a specific time period (1h, 3h, 24h) with the tools on the right side of the time bar.
 (Nr.
 3)

 On coloured maps, you find a legend on the left side that explains the different colours.
 The unit of the displayed variable is shown as well.
 (Nr.
 4)